ftctechnh/ftc_app/README.md

-# Team 5893 Direct Current
+# FIRST Team 5893, Direct Current

 Welcome to our team code repository.
 Here you will find all of the code we use, from previous and current competition code to test code and prototypes.